 9. Supports Pagination

 Sometimes you may need to collect lots of information from visitors.
-Instead of forcing these visitors to scroll through long forms, Gravity Forms can display your fields across multiple pages.
+Instead of making them scroll through really long forms, Gravity Forms lets you break your forms down into multiple pages.

-Along with the ‘Save and Continue’ feature, this promises to improve the form completion rates on your WordPress blog or website.
+This, combined with the ‘Save and Continue’ feature, can really help more people actually finish filling out the forms on your WordPress blog or website.

 10. Powerful Conditional Logic

-To get as many conversions as possible, you’ll want to keep your forms short and only ask relevant questions.
+To get as many conversions as possible, you’ll want to keep your forms short and only ask what you really need to know.
 That said, this Gravity Forms review won’t be complete without mentioning its conditional logic.

 11. Conditional Notifications

-With Gravity Forms, you can also use conditional logic in your notifications.
-This allows you to send different notifications to users based on the data they submitted.
+Gravity Forms also lets you use conditional logic with your notifications.
+This means you can send different messages to people depending on how they filled out the form.

 12. Dynamic Population

-Dynamic population is an advanced feature that lets you pre-fill or pre-select fields for the visitor.
+Dynamic population is a really clever, more advanced feature that lets you pre-fill or pre-select fields for the visitor before they even start typing.

-This can reduce form abandonment rates by making it easier for visitors to complete your forms.
-For example, you can might pre-fill the user’s phone number or email address, if you already have access to that information.
+This can be a great way to help people complete your forms more quickly and potentially reduce the number of abandoned forms.
+For example, you can pre-fill the user’s phone number or email address, if you already have access to that information.

 You might also pre-select a checkbox if the visitor arrives at your form via a particular link.